babel/babel/CONTRIBUTING.md

 Note that they need to recompile the whole monorepo, so please make sure to stop any running `make watch` process before running them.

+If you never run a `make use-*` (or if you delete the `.module-type` file that they generate), our build process defaults to CJS.

 ### Running linting/tests

 #### Lint